deadangroup/salami-sdk/README.md

      */
     public function handle()
     {
-        //the sdk will automatically detect whether a tenant is available.
+        //the sdk will automatically detect whether multitenancy is enabled and a tenant is available.
         //if none, the context will be `salami_no_tenant` else it will be `salami_tenant_{TENANT_ID}`
         // e.g. salami_tenant_10
         if ($this->event->context == 'salami_no_tenant') {